The Top 3 Disaster Recovery Best Practices for Your Business

 A competent DRaaS partner can also conduct testing and provide follow-through updates and changes guided by test results for maximum security.

-With over 40 years of providing IT Services, Kelley Connect provides constantly evolving expertise in technology planning and services to businesses located in the Seattle, Washington area.
+With years of providing IT Services, Kelley Connect has the constantly evolving expertise in technology planning and services to help businesses throughout the Pacific Northwest.

 Our team of technical experts is equipped with the latest knowledge and tools to provide your network with the greatest possible level of protection in the event of a disaster — and keep your business running smoothly and productively.

-If your business needs advice on how to develop, test, or implement a disaster recovery plan, get in touch with one of Kelley Connect consultants today.
+If your business needs advice on disaster recovery and business continuity plans with the best practices, or how to develop, test, or implement a disaster recovery plan, get in touch with one of Kelley Connect consultants today.